snowyTheHamster/pdf_reorder_with_ocr/README.md

 ## Getting Started

-A simplified version of our script to help re-order hundreds of PDF pages for online orders.
+A simplified version of our script to reorder hundreds of PDF pages for our online orders.

 This documentation assumes you have Python3 installed along with pip, virtualenv and git.

-I'm using regex in this example to match **phone numbers** in each PDF page to reorder the pages.
+I'm using regex (regular expressions) in this example to match **phone numbers** in each PDF page to reorder the pages.

-If phone numbers aren't standardized like in this example, results may not be perfect.
+If phone numbers aren't standardized like in this example, results won't be perfect; improvise.

 ### Prerequisites